ghc/ghc/docs/users_guide/glasgow_exts.rst

 type and kind variables that GHC generalises over, but not written in the original program, are not available for visible type application.
 (These are called *inferred* variables.)
-Such variables are written in braces with :ghc-flag:`-fprint-explicit-foralls` enabled.
+Such variables are written in braces.

 The general principle is this: